dachshund-ncu/automated_data_reductor/README.md

 Streamlit - For building the interactive web application.
 NumPy - For numerical operations.
 Astropy - For handling FITS files and astronomical calculations.
-SciPy - (If used for signal processing, e.g., interpolation, filtering)
+Tensorflow - for models to recognize RFI

 # 📄 License
 This project is licensed under the MIT License.